 This fine model represents one of the giant cranes used for laying concrete blocks in the building of harbours and breakwaters.
-It is powered by a Meccano EISR type Electric Motor, and carries out all the movements of the actual crane.
+It can be powered by an electric motor and carries out all the movements of the actual crane.

 The impressive model described and illustrated in this Leaflet is a reproduction of one of the massive cranes used for lifting and placing in position the huge blocks of concrete required in the building of sea breakwaters and harbour walls.
 Often these blocks weigh as much as 50 tons, and some of the cranes that are specially made to handle them are among the largest in existence.
 Cranes of this kind, which are known as block-setting cranes, are splendid subjects for the Meccano model-builder, and the fine model dealt with in this Leaflet incorporates as many details of an actual crane as possible.
-It has four movements, all of which are powered by an E15R Electric Motor and controlled from levers in the driving cab.
+It has four movements, all of which can be powered by an electric motor and controlled from levers in the driving cab.